Julian Brazier: Parliamentary career

 Brazier was knighted in the 2017 New Year Honours.
-At the general election 2017, he narrowly lost his seat to Labour's Rosie Duffield.
+At the general election 2017, he narrowly lost his seat to Rosie Duffield (at that time under Labour).

 Subsequent career

-Following his defeat in the 2017 general election, Brazier became non-executive chairman of a 'counter-terrorism' security company, and non-executive director of a virtual reality startup, as well as a member of the Council of the Air League.
-He remains a trustee of the Summer Camps Trust.
+Following his defeat in the 2017 general election, Brazier has pursued a portfolio career as a director, advisor or board member to a series of companies, charities, and non-profit organisations.
+He was a governor of Ampleforth College from 2021 to 2025.

-He was Honorary Colonel of the Land Information Assurance Group Army Reserve until August 2023, when his commission with the Land Forces also expired.
+He was Honorary Colonel of the Land Information Assurance Group Army Reserve until August 2023, when his commission expired.

+On 26 July 2026, Brazier announced that he had left the Conservative Party after 50 years and joined Reform UK, citing the party's position on immigration as his main reason for doing so.

 Personal life

 Brazier married Katharine Elizabeth Blagden on 21 July 1984 in Hampshire.
 The couple have three sons (twins born July 1990, and another son born December 1992).
 His youngest son, John, was elected councillor for Westgate ward at the 2015 Canterbury City Council election, and resigned in 2017.
 He is the son-in-law of Brigadier Paddy Blagden, a United Nations de-mining expert.

 In February 2002, Brazier was given a four-month suspended sentence after he crashed into and killed a motorcyclist in Italy on 29 August 2001.
 Brazier had been driving on the wrong side of the road approaching a sharp bend when he hit a motorcyclist, 42-year-old Carlo Civitelli, near Siena.
 He used his TA training to give Civitelli first aid at the scene, but the man died three days later.
 Italian police found that Mr Civitelli's helmet was not properly fitted and that he was probably speeding.
 After the verdict, Brazier said in a statement: "I am still deeply saddened by the tragic consequences of my lapse of attention.
 My thoughts are with the Civitelli family whose reaction to the whole terrible business has been so generous".
 He also said "as a parent, I shall carry the memory of this man's death with me for the rest of my life."